Long Beach Nursing Home Abuse Lawyer

 Suspected abuse needs to be reported.
 It’s not enough to remove the patient from the environment.
 If one person is being abused, others are too.
 If you suspect abuse, your loved one needs to be protected and deserves to be compensated for the abuse.
 The abuser needs to be held responsible.

 Nursing homes and assisted living facilities are responsible for the actions of their employees.
-There are state regulations regarding the hiring, training, and oversight of employees who work in long-term care facilities.
+There are California state regulations regarding the hiring, training, and oversight of employees who work in long-term care facilities.
 Too often, these regulations are not properly adhered to and the agencies designated to regulate such facilities are not funded well enough to provide competent oversight.

 It’s essential to report abuse and neglect claims quickly so evidence is preserved.
 The victim of the abuse needs an experienced Long Beach nursing home abuse lawyer to ensure their rights are protected and they are appropriately compensated.